investindex/Advanced/README.md

 Both Avantis and DFA have real estate ETFs: [AVRE](https://www.avantisinvestors.com/content/avantis/en/investments/avantis-real-estate-etf.html) (global) and [DFAR](https://us.dimensional.com/etfs/dfar/us-real-estate-etf) (US).
 Like any ETFs from these managers, they are fairly new, but DFA's mutual fund counterpart [DFREX](https://www.dimensional.com/us-en/funds/dfrex/real-estate-securities-portfolio-i) was launched in 1993.
 Its past performance compared to Vanguard's fund is [here](https://www.portfoliovisualizer.com/backtest-portfolio?s=y&timePeriod=2&startYear=1985&firstMonth=1&endYear=2022&lastMonth=12&calendarAligned=true&includeYTD=false&initialAmount=10000&annualOperation=0&annualAdjustment=0&inflationAdjusted=true&annualPercentage=0.0&frequency=4&rebalanceType=1&absoluteDeviation=5.0&relativeDeviation=25.0&leverageType=0&leverageRatio=0.0&debtAmount=0&debtInterest=0.0&maintenanceMargin=25.0&leveragedBenchmark=false&reinvestDividends=true&showYield=false&showFactors=false&factorModel=3&portfolioNames=false&portfolioName1=Portfolio+1&portfolioName2=Portfolio+2&portfolioName3=Portfolio+3&symbol1=VGSIX&allocation1_1=100&symbol2=DFREX&allocation2_2=100).

 REITs are very different than directly owning and managing real estate.
 While rental income is tax-inefficient because it's taxed as ordinary income and can't be deferred, owning real estate means you can benefit from tax maneuvers like depreciation and [1031 exchanges](https://www.whitecoatinvestor.com/deferring-real-estate-taxes) (although these benefits can be exaggerated).
 You can leverage through loans, which is often good but can also lead to large losses and even owing more on a property than it's worth.
 You would need billions of dollars of property to approach the diversification of a fund like DFAR or [VNQ](https://investor.vanguard.com/investment-products/etfs/profile/vnq).
 So owning individual properties entails far less diversification and far more idiosyncratic risk than owning a REIT fund.
 Directly owning property involves a great deal of (potentially stressful) management, or the hiring and payment of property managers.

 &nbsp;

+## Managed futures and trend-following

+One of the major weaknesses of the long-term portfolio I suggested [earlier](https://github.com/investindex/Fund/blob/main/README.md) is the risk of unexpectedly high inflation (which tends to be associated with rising interest rates).
+High inflation is so nasty to most investments that the US government created [Series I bonds](https://github.com/investindex/Risk#us-treasury-savings-bonds) and [TIP securities](https://github.com/investindex/Risk#f6) to help Americans protect their assets.
+Although long-duration bonds like those held by [ZROZ](https://www.pimco.com/en-us/investments/etf/25-year-zero-coupon-us-treasury-index-exchange-traded-fund/) are generally a great diversifier for stocks, they're pummeled when inflation and interest rates rise unexpectedly.
+The last graph in the [section on risk](https://github.com/investindex/Risk#learning-from-history) visualized how stocks and bonds fell together in the inflationary environment of 2021-22.
+Compared to short bonds, long bonds are often the better way to counteract downward volatility of stocks with their upward volatility.
+But long bonds perform far worse during high inflation.
+It gets worse: although it's widely believed that high-quality bonds consistently perform well when stocks are plummeting — providing _crisis alpha_ — this relationship is far from assured even when inflation is normal.

+A natural question arises.
+Is there an asset class we can invest in that diversifies beyond stocks and bonds, that might perform well when stocks and bonds fall?
+Thankfully there is!

+[More incoming here]

+&nbsp;